Native America: Discovered and Conquered

 While the dogmatic nature of the Doctrine of Discovery has been replaced with the assumed-inherent power of the state, the doctrine has remain fixed in place.
 Even now, it holds the framework for Canada’s “Aboriginal policy”, for Australia’s “Intervention”, and for America’s legal denial of genuine tribal sovereignty.

 Corporations are also heavily reliant on the doctrine, exercising it on a daily basis.
-Indeed, even now there are scores of well-paid men combing the earth for deposits to claim–all of them carrying little colored flags.
-Many of these companies even proclaim that their projects are “inevitable” (as if ordained by God) and that indigenous people are simply “unworthy” of having land rights of their own— because they are not “civilized.”
+Even now there are scores of well-paid professionals combing the earth for mineral deposits to claim–all of whom carry ittle colored flags.
+Many of these companies act as if their projects are “inevitable” (as if ordained by God) and that indigenous people simply can’t of have any land rights of their own, for one reason or another (usually, because they are not “civilized”).

-Professor Miller doesn’t explore these latter points, but they nonetheless important to consider as he examines the historical use of the doctrine in America.
+Professor Miller doesn’t explore these latter points, but it’s worth keeping them in mind, as he examines the historical use of the doctrine in America.